Sunday Evening Forecast With Sawyer Wells

 Meteorologist Sawyer Wells with the Monday forecast from the Bob Mills Weather Center.

-Meteorologist Sawyer Wells with the Saturday evening forecast from the Bob Mills Weather Center.
+Meteorologist Stacia Knight with the Saturday evening forecast from the Bob Mills Weather Center.

 Friday Evening Forecast With Travis Meyer